-The range in your motor home operates on propane gas and will provide most of the functions of the range in your home.
+The range and optional oven in your motor home operate on propane gas and will provide most of the functions of the range in your home.

-\ The refrigerator will retain temperature more efficiently if food is cold before placing inside.
+^{} The refrigerator will retain temperature more efficiently if food is cold before placing inside.